elastic/enterprise-search-sharepoint-server-connector/README.rst

 ===========================

 The Enterprise Search team at Elastic maintains this library and are happy to help.
 Try posting your question to the Elastic Enterprise Search `discuss forums <https://discuss.elastic.co/c/enterprise-search/84>`_.

+If you are an Elastic customer, please contact Elastic Support for assistance.